appsdiva/background-generator/README.md

-# Background-generator
+# Background-Generator
-A linear gradient background generator using CSS3 and JavaScript. it gives rgb values.
+A linear gradient background generator using CSS3 and JavaScript.
+It gives rgb values.